refactoring-ai/Data-Collection/README.md

 The data collection tool can be executed via Docker containers.
 It should be as easy as:

-1. Clone the project: `git clone https://github.com/refactoring-ai/Data-Collection.git`
-2. Build the project: `mvn clean package -DskipTests`
-3. Move the built jar with dependencies from target dir into the lib dir: `mv target/data-collection-0.0.1-SNAPSHOT-jar-with-dependencies.jar lib/`
+1. Move the built jar with dependencies from target dir into the lib dir: `mv target/data-collection-0.0.1-SNAPSHOT-jar-with-dependencies.jar lib/`
-4. Run the data-collection: `sudo ./run-data-collection.sh projects/projects-final.csv 4`
+2. Run the data-collection: `sudo ./run-data-collection.sh projects/projects-final.csv 4`

 **Configurations** can be done with the following **arguments**: